 This course is designed to introduce proper group fitness exercise methods.
 Group fitness activities will be studied and practiced during each class period.
 Emphasis will be given to the study of group fitness activities and how they can be incorporated into an individual's wellness and physical fitness program.
+HPPE activity fee applies.
 Fall.